sp-hash/TeamBlackMiner/FAQ.md

 ## How to enable the LHR unlock?

-Run The Black Pill in the backround to get a 100% unlock
+Run The Black Pill in the background to get a 100% unlock

 https://github.com/sp-hash/TheBlackPill